facelessuser/sublime-dracula-scheme/README.md

         "accent": "",  // <-- Pick a color you like or one of our recommendation below
 ```

+It can be noted that we use the general `color(var(background) s(25%) l(55%))` value for `comment`.
+In most cases, this
+seems to be pretty close to the actual color in most official Pro variants, but in some cases it may be slightly more
+off, but not to any extremely noticeable degree.
+I'm not sure much is gained by trying to target the exact comment color
+used in the official schemes, so we've chosen to use a more generic formula for comment, but purists can use the
+official color if desired.

-Since Alucard uses classic colors for `background` and `comment`, we can post exactly what we use:
+Since Alucard uses classic colors for `background` and `comment`, we can post exactly what we use (see our comment about
+`blue` in Pro color schemes above):

 ```js
         // Variant specific colors (change these for variants)